 Towards the end of September in 1993, the Lord burdened my heart one more time, asking me to leave everything behind and surrender my life to His calling.
-I began to reason with God and tried to bargain that if He would wait for a few more months, then I would get my green card and then I would follow Him.
+I began to reason with God and tried to bargain that if He would wait for a few more months, then I would pay my debt off which still totaled over $4,500, and also I would be eligible to getmy green card and then I would follow Him.
 I cried to Him and there was no answer.
 I struggled with Him for five whole days and my days were miserable.
 I could not sleep, could not eat properly, lost interest in Bible study, could not pray, lost interest in work, etc. I even pointed out reasons that I did not have the money to pay for the tuition, which was a staggering $2,000 per semester.
 I did not have any form of transportation except for a used motorcycle in a dilapidated condition.
 If I heeded the Lord's calling, I would not have a place to stay; and being a student full-time in the seminary meant I would not be able to even have a full-time job.
 I, a puny character, was challenging God to take care of the situation, for I had no avenue, since I was still on the verge of paying my debts both in India and in the United States.
 I have often wondered looking at this incident retrospectively if God was smiling at me, as He says in Jeremiah 32:27 "Behold, I am the LORD, the God of all flesh: is there any thing too hard for Me?"
 Nevertheless, I conceded to His will and the day I posted the application to the seminary in September of 1993, God's sheer and transcendent peace rested upon my heart and I knew it was the Lord's will for my life.
 Fifteen days later, I received a letter from the seminary stating that I had received a full tuition scholarship for the 90-hour Master of Divinity program.
 The pastor's wife, Mrs. Anne Compton, graciously gave her old car, a 1976 Oldsmobile Cutlass (it still runs, by the grace of the Lord), as a gift.
 Ruth and Ted told me that I could stay and eat at their house without cost.
 God had now taken care of three of the four hindrances that I had pointed out.
 I went to the Quality Manager in Dynacast and informed him of the Lord's calling upon my life and asked him if I would be able to work there (for there are no part-time employees in that company).
 He told me that he would have to ask the General Manager and abide by his decision.
 One month passed and there was no answer from him yet.
 I dared to ask him if I would be allowed to work part-time, and he said, 'Yes!'
+If I would be able to work only 10 hours a week he would still allow me to work rather than lose me as a worker in that plant.
 I could not believe my ears, for the Good Lord had taken care of my every need, even before I had started taking classes at the seminary.

 I joined the seminary in January of 1994 and was very apprehensive about the whole program, for theological education is a whole different arena.
 The transition took its toll on me, for it is was very vexing, as if one was going from the concrete to the abstract.
 I had to develop, by the grace of God, a whole different attitude to theological learning, for the concepts were mind-boggling to say the least.
 I was contemplating whether the Lord intended for me to be in the seminary in the first place.
 It was at this time, that Dr. Merwyn Johnson and few other seminarians who asserted to me, that "this too shall pass."
 It was their encouragement at that moment which has kept me going strong even to this day.
-It was in the summer of that year, after taking two classes in the Hebrew language, that I went with the youth group to Ridgecrest Conference Center in Asheville.
-During that week, the Spirit of the Lord convicted me of my need to write to my parents concerning the Gospel of the Lord Jesus Christ.
+It was in the summer of that year, 1994, after taking two classes in the Hebrew language, that I went with the youth group to Ridgecrest Conference Center in Asheville NC.
+During that week, the Spirit of the Lord convicted me of my need to write to my parents concerning the Gospel of the Lord Jesus Christ which I began writing while I was still at the camp.
 So far, I had only told them that I was going to the church with Ruth and Ted.
 They were unaware, even though they might have suspected, that I was a sinner saved by grace.

 I began to elucidate in a warm and courteous letter, as to what they meant to me and how they nurtured me in a culture in which they themselves were brought up.
 I wrote to them concerning the desire of my heart to know the Lord of all creation and how in that aspiration I had ventured, in vain, to various traditions which promised me that I would find God.
 I wrote to them, how the Lord, whom I was seeking, sought me and saved me.
 I wrote to them, how I came to understand His grace and His providence for my life and the calling that He had placed upon my life to follow Him and also, how the Lord came to fulfill every need to prepare me for His service.
 By the time, I was finished writing, it took me eight days and ten pages.